Reverse-Universe/SAS/Aggregation/README.md

 ```

 ## Count the number of patients separately
-Each row of the `raw_data.sas` repesents one bill, which indicates how the total amount of expense being decomposited into smaller ones, and how much money insurer and insured should pay towards this bill.
+Each row of the `raw_data.sas7bdat` repesents one bill, which indicates how the total amount of expense being decomposited into smaller ones, and how much money insurer and insured should pay towards this bill.

 Here's the variable dictionary for the raw data:
 + **Basic variables**